maxant/kafka-data-consistency/mf/README.md

     or you can send the entire model around, but that isnt loosely coupled :-(
 - we could store a syncTimestamp for each part of a contract on the contract, rather than on the individual rows, denomralised like we currently do. it might even be faster that way. and we wouldnt need to make remote calls to validate when we offer the draft
-- search results are used to create contract tiles, so that we dont need to go bother our operations DBs. partners should be too, but havent done that yet.
+- search results are used to create contract tiles, so that we dont need to go bother our operations DBs.
+  - partners should be too, but havent done that yet.
+  - contract view is based on a cache - kinda like CQRS - in order to also unload operations db
+  - using graphql in that view, so that other subscribers can query what they want

 ### the five tenets of global data consistency